Universal Quantum Hamiltonians: Hamiltonian simulation

 for some unitary $U$ and non-negative integers $p$, $q$ such that $p+q \ge 1$. ($\bar{H}$ denotes complex conjugation of $H$.)

-This characterisation of Hamiltonian encodings holds if the simulation is to \emph{exactly} replicate all the physics of the original.
+This characterisation of Hamiltonian encodings holds if the entire simulation is to \emph{exactly} replicate all the physics of the original.
 But in practice no simulation will ever be exact.
 What if the simulator Hamiltonian $H'$ only replicates the physics of the original Hamiltonian $H$ up to some approximation?
 As long as this approximation can be made arbitrarily accurate, $H'$ will be able to replicate the entire physics of $H$ to any desired precision.

-Furthermore, it is clearly sufficient if $H'$ replicates the physics of $H$ for energies below some energy cut-off $\Delta$ if that cut-off can be made arbitrarily large (see \cref{short:fig:hamsim}).
-Due to energy conservation, any initial state with energy less than the energy cut-off will not be affected by the high-energy sector.
-Indeed, as long as the cut-off is larger than the maximum energy eigenvalue of $H$, this means that $H'$ can simulate all possible states of $H$.
-This also holds for all thermodynamic properties; any error in the partition function due to the high-energy sector is exponentially suppressed as a function of the cut-off.
-In practice, one is often only interested in low-temperature properties of a quantum many-body Hamiltonian, as these are the properties relevant to quantum phases and quantum phase transitions.
+Moreover, it suffices if the physics of $H$ is replicated within some well-isolated subspace of $H'$, even if $H'$ behaves nothing like $H$ outside that subspace.
+An important case is when the simulation occurs within the subspace of states with energy below some cut-off $\Delta$, especially if this energy cut-off can be made as large as desired (see \cref{short:fig:hamsim}).
+Due to energy conservation, any initial state with energy less than $\Delta$ will be unaffected by the high-energy sector.
+Indeed, as long as the cut-off is larger than the maximum eigenvalue of $H$, $H'$ will be able to simulate all possible states of $H$.
+This also holds for all thermodynamic properties; any error in the partition function due to the high-energy sector is exponentially suppressed with increasing $\Delta$.
+In practice, one is often interested only in low-temperature properties of a quantum many-body Hamiltonian, as these are the properties relevant to quantum phases and phase transitions.
 In that case, the energy cut-off does not even need to be large, merely sufficiently above the lowest excitation energy.
-We therefore want to simulate $H$ in the low-energy subspace of $H'$.
+Thus we need to generalise our characterisation to encompass approximate simulation of $H$ in the low-energy subspace of $H'$.

-Finally, for a good simulation we would also like the encoding to be \emph{local}, in the sense that each subsystem of the original Hamiltonian corresponds to a distinct subset of particles in the simulator Hamiltonian.
-This will enable us to map local observables on the original system to local observables on the simulator system, as well as to efficiently prepare states of the simulator system.
+Finally, for a good simulation we would also like the encoding to be \emph{local}, in the sense that each subsystem of the original Hamiltonian corresponds to a distinct subset of particles in the simulator.
+This will enable us to map local observables on the original system to local observables on the simulator system, as well as to efficiently prepare states of the simulator.

-By making all the above mathematically precise, we show\citesupp{} that this necessarily leads to the following rigorous notion of Hamiltonian simulation (also see \cref{short:fig:hamsim}):
+By making all the above mathematically precise, we show\citesupp{} that this leads to the following rigorous notion of Hamiltonian simulation, which encompasses both exact simulation (as a special case) and, more generally, approximate simulation within a low-energy subspace (also see \cref{short:fig:hamsim}):